maciej-w/beautiful-jekyll/_posts/2017-08-14-NodeJS as Windows Service.md

 npm install html-pdf@1.5.0 --save
 {% endhighlight %}

 Restart the service and success!
-We have a Windows service which we can start, stop, restart, write a batch file to manage so and our Dev-Ops can manage it and let us work using JS we love!
+We have a Windows service which we can start, stop, restart, write a batch file to manage so our Dev-Ops can manage it remotely and let us work using JS we love!

 I didn't have too much time but this is how you'd run a stored proc using mssql module to pull data out of a SQL Server: